Wyko/netcrawl/README.md

 # netcrawl

-This package is designed to facilitate crawling a network for information on connected devices.
+Netcrawl is a network discovery tool designed to poll one or more devices, inventory them, and then continue the process through the device's neighbors.

 This package is still in development.

+## Features

+* Automatically backs up device configurations
+* Stores MAC addresses by interface, allowing for switchport tracing of devices
+* Stores a neighbor database to find layer two connection mappings
+* Multiple ways to auto-detect system type of newly discovered devices
+* Works with Nmap to allow for discovery of both neighboring and seperated devices
+* Securely stores credentials using [keyring](https://pypi.python.org/pypi/keyring) and [cryptography](https://cryptography.io)
+* Stores device inventory using a PostgreSQL database
+* Offers a single device scan to quickly get data on one device

 ## Usage

 ```
-usage: NetCrawl [-h] [-v LEVEL] [-i] [-u] [-d] [-c] [-sd] [-sR | -sS | -sN]
+usage: NetCrawl [-h] [-v LEVEL] [-m] [-i] [-u] [-d] [-c] [-sd] [-sR] [-sS]
-                [-t TARGET] [-p PLATFORM]
+                [-sN] [-t TARGET] [-p PLATFORM]

-Netcrawl is a network discovery tool designed to poll one or
-more devices, inventory them in a SQL database, and then
-continue the process through the device's neighbors.
-It offers
-integration with Nmap to discover un-connected hosts.

 optional arguments:
   -h, --help            show this help message and exit